cmu-phil/py-tetrad/pytetrad/R/README.md

 * 3 means TAIL endpoint (--)

 So for X-->Y, the output matrix G, where the index of X is i and the index of Y is j, would have G[j][i] = 3 and G[i][j] = 2.

-We are looking into making a Docker container for this so you can avoid the complicated setup.